Ska: Jamaican ska

 This "classic" ska style was of bars made up of four triplets but was characterized by a guitar chop on the off beat—known as an upstroke or 'skank'—with horns taking the lead and often following the off-beat skank and piano emphasizing the bass line and, again, playing the skank.
 Drums kept 4/4 time and the bass drum was accented on the third beat of each four-triplet phrase.
 The snare would play side stick and accent the third beat of each 4-triplet phrase.
 The upstroke sound can also be found in other Caribbean forms of music, such as mento and calypso.
 Ernest Ranglin asserted that the difference between R&B and ska beats is that the former goes "chink-ka" and the latter goes "ka-chink".

-Famous ska band the Skatalites recorded "Dynamite", "Ringo" and "Guns of Navarone".
+The Jamaican ska outfit the Skatalites recorded "Dynamite", "Ringo" and "Guns of Navarone".
 One theory about the origin of ska is that Prince Buster created it during the inaugural recording session for his new record label Wild Bells.
 The session was financed by Duke Reid, who was supposed to get half of the songs to release.
 The guitar began emphasizing the second and fourth beats in the bar, giving rise to the new sound.
 The drums were taken from traditional Jamaican drumming and marching styles.
 To create the ska beat, Prince Buster essentially flipped the R&B shuffle beat, stressing the offbeats with the help of the guitar.
 Prince Buster has explicitly cited American rhythm and blues as the origin of ska: specifically, Willis Jackson's song "Later for the Gator" (which was Coxsone Dodd's number one selection).

 The first ska recordings were created at facilities such as Federal Records, Studio One, and WIRL Records in Kingston, Jamaica with producers such as Dodd, Reid, Prince Buster, and Edward Seaga.
-The ska sound coincided with the celebratory feelings surrounding Jamaica's independence from the UK in 1962; an event commemorated by songs such as Derrick Morgan's "Forward March" and The Skatalites' "Freedom Sound".
+The ska sound coincided with the celebratory feelings surrounding Jamaica's independence from the UK in 1962; an event commemorated by songs such as Derrick Morgan's "Forward March" and the Skatalites' "Freedom Sound".